EricChen9581/Leetcode/README.md

 # BeatLeet
 Write some idea about Leetcode and Job hunting.
+At the same time, practise using Github.